Taco Bell, Harbor Freight Tools among new tenants planned for revamped Bohemia shopping center

 Harbor Freight Tools in May will take a 20,000-square-foot unit formerly occupied by Modell’s.

-Western wear store Boot Barn will be in 10,000 square feet where Pier I Imports used to be located.
+Western-wear store Boot Barn will occupy 10,000 square feet where Pier I Imports used to be.

+Also, a 31,945-square-foot Joann store will open In April in part of Sports Authority's former space next to At Home in Transformco's section of the shopping center.

 Aldi, At Home and Floor & Decor have divvied up 110,000 square feet of space that Kmart vacated in 2020.
-The 94,000-square-foot At Home store, which opened in April, also is using space left vacant by OfficeMax, Borders and Sports Authority.
+The 94,000-square-foot At Home store, which opened in April, also is using space left vacant by OfficeMax and Borders and some of the former Sports Authority space.

 Chick-Fil-A in the works?